-A worksheet at the beginning while everyone is settling in can be the perfect choice.
-You can greet students & check in with everyone individually.
-Students can get into a piano group lesson head space.
+For in-person group lessons, a worksheet while everyone is settling in can be a perfect choice.
+You can greet students & check-in with everyone individually.
+Students can get into a piano group lesson headspace.

-Games & active components of lesson bring everyone together.
+Games & active components of lessons bring everyone together.
 And, with a little planning are easy enough to level up.

 Make sure each level of activity has the best resources.

-- Individual theory worksheets: TeachersPayTeachers is a great resource
+- In-person: TeachersPayTeachers is a great resource for individual theory worksheets.

-- Games: same concept but different way of reviewing
+- Games: Same concept but a different way of reviewing

-Maybe you are testing note recognition.
-While each student sees a flashcard at their level, if the answer is correct … the other team has to do a Burpee.
+- Note recognition: Each student sees a flashcard at their level.
+If the answer is correct … the other team has to do a Burpee.

 This is just part of good teaching.
 While we plan so that things will go smoothly, it doesn’t always happen.